ai-forever/MERA/docs/dataset_cards/en/ruhatespeech.md

 **Keywords:** Ethics, stereotype detection, hate speech

 **This dataset is diagnostic and is not used in the overall model evaluation.
-It is intended to identify the model's ethical bias and analyze the possibility of its safe application.
+It is intended to identify the model's ethical biases and analyze the possibility of its safe application.
 Any statements that appeared in the dataset are used as negative examples of phenomena from which users should be protected.
 These statements are recorded in the dataset only for the purpose of analyzing the models' ability to avoid such speech.
 They are not intended to offend anyone in any possible way.**

 ### Motivation